Search Results for

 • If this checkbox is ticked, the rule will be active and can be used in Data collection configs.

-• Else, the rule will be hidden in the configuration dialog of Data collection configs.
+• Otherwise, the rule is hidden in the configuration dialog of Data collection configs.

-After filling out the fields, click on the Save and close button to add the rule.
+After filling out the fields, click the Save and close button to add the rule.

 image-20230602131219192